bklofas/rtl-aprs-igate/README.md

 sudo sh get-docker.sh
 ```

-To be able to run docker commands as your non-root user (recommended!!), run:
+After docker installation, to be able to run docker commands as your non-root user (recommended!!), run:

 ```
 sudo usermod -aG docker $(whoami)